Trusty Joe’s Top Picks

 I hope you find the top electronic pest control device for your needs among this list.

-If you’re looking for total home protection against insects and rodents for the lowest price, this is the product you want to get.
+If you’re looking for total home protection against insects and rodents for the lowest price, this is the best electronic pest repeller to get.

 In addition to using ultrasonic sound and electromagnetic waves to drive pests out of your home, it also includes a third type of technology that’s not found it many other repellant products, called ionization.